SumayyaPanju/GravityGym/README.md

 #### First Time Visitor Goals

+As a first-time visitor:
+* I want to learn more about Gravity Gym.
+* The website should be simple to use and intuitive to browse.
+* I want to know where the gym is location and what are their opening times.
+I want to know if it is local to me and if they are open at the hours I can go to the gym.
+* I want to know what the experience previous and current users have had with the gym.
+* I want to know if the gym is reliable and trustworthy.
+I would want to have access to their social media platforms.
+* I want to know what membership plans they have, what the ranges are.
+* I would like to know what offers they have currently for new gym members

 [BACK TO TOP](#table-of-contents)

 #### Returning Visitor Goals

+As a returning visitor:
+* I want to know more about the gym, rather than just opening hours and location.
+I would like to know what facilities they offer.
+* I want to know if they have classes, and usually around what times.
+* I want to know if swimming is gender specific and if there are times allocated for that.
+* I want to know what membership plans they have and the difference between their membership plans.
+* To be able to contact the gym if needed

 [BACK TO TOP](#table-of-contents)

 #### Frequent User Goals

+As a frequent user:
+* I want to have easy access to the class information and their schedule.
+* I want to have easy access to swimming schedule
+* I want to have easy access to sauna & steam schedule
+* I want to be able to download the schedule as pdf for offline use.
+* I want to be able to source membership information for renewal
+* I would like to know what offers they have currently for current and previous gym members

 [BACK TO TOP](#table-of-contents)

 ### Design choices

 #### Color Scheme